 - unjustly interfering with a transaction between a business operator in competition within Japan with oneself or a corporation of which oneself is a stockholder or an officer and another transaction counterparty; or, where such a business operator is a corporation, unjustly inducing, instigating or coercing a stockholder or a director of the corporation to act against the interests of the corporation.

-Acts that constitute private monopolisation or unreasonable restraint of trade may result in an elimination order by the JFTC, a penalty payment order by the JFTC, civil action or, subject to accusation by the JFTC, criminal punishment.
+Acts that constitute private monopolisation or unreasonable restraint of trade may result in an elimination order by the JFTC, a penalty payment order by the JFTC, civil action or, subject to an accusation by the JFTC, criminal punishment.
 Criminal punishment includes imprisonment of individuals or criminal fines imposed on individuals as well as corporations.
-Violation of the restriction of unfair trade practices may result in an elimination order by the JFTC or civil action (including injunction).
+Violation of the restriction of unfair trade practices may result in an elimination order by the JFTC or civil action (including an injunction).

 Instead, the MLIT has approved exemptions for a number of business coordination and revenue-sharing agreements between airlines, including the trans-Pacific joint venture between ANA, United Airlines and Continental Airlines (now merged with United Airlines) in 2011, the trans-Pacific joint venture between JAL and American Airlines in 2011, the Japan–Europe joint venture between ANA and Lufthansa in 2011 (adding Swiss International Air Lines and Austrian Airlines in 2012) and the Japan–Europe joint venture between JAL and International Airlines Group (the parent company of British Airways and Iberia) in 2012 (adding Finnair in 2013).
-The MLIT also approved exemptions for cargo joint ventures, between ANA and Lufthansa Cargo in 2014 and between ANA and United Airlines in 2015.
+The MLIT also approved exemptions for cargo joint ventures between ANA and Lufthansa Cargo in 2014 and between ANA and United Airlines in 2015.

 When a person or entity is responsible for causing wrongful death, the types of damages usually payable under Japanese law are medical expenses, nursing expenses, the deceased person's pain and suffering, the deceased's lost earnings, funeral and burial expenses, and legal fees.
-The successors may inherit the right to such damages in accordance with the law or will, as applicable.
-In addition, the next of kin of the deceased may be entitled to their own pain and suffering, and this type of damage is often used by courts to compensate the family survivors for their financial losses.
+Successors may inherit the right to such damages in accordance with the law or will, as applicable.
+In addition, the next of kin of the deceased may be entitled to their own pain and suffering, and this type of damage is often used by courts to compensate family survivors for their financial losses.
 Punitive damages are not awarded under Japanese law.

 Establishing liability and settlement

 The forum used to settle contractual liabilities depends on the underlying contract and the governing laws and treaties.
-Dispute resolution clauses in the underlying contract may in some cases be considered invalid by the effect of compulsory provisions of the governing laws or treaties.
+Dispute resolution clauses in the underlying contract may in some cases be considered invalid by the effect of compulsory provisions of any governing laws or treaties.
 The forum used to settle non-contractual liabilities depends on the governing laws and treaties.